sdr-enthusiasts/Buster-Docker-Fixes/README.md

 sleep: cannot read realtime clock: Operation not permitted
 ```

 The issue with "Buster" systems is related to a system package called `libseccomp2`.
-"Bullseye" Docker containers requires a more up-to-date `libseccomp2` than is typically available on these "Buster" systems.
+"Bullseye" Docker containers require a more up-to-date `libseccomp2` than is typically available on these older "Buster" systems.

 ## How to fix this